Thánh Gióng: Heritage

-Saint Giong Festival
+Giong Festival

-Usually celebrated at Phu Dong village, Gia Lâm District, Hanoi on the 4th day of the Fourth month of Vietnamese calendar every year.
+Usually celebrated at Phù Đổng village, Gia Lâm District, Hanoi on the 4th day of the Fourth month of Vietnamese calendar every year.
 The Celebration tributes the hero who saved the country that stood against the army invaders.
 People have to prepare their performance for this festival from 1 st of third lunar to 5th fourth lunar month.
 On the 6th of the Fourth lunar month, the festival begins with the ceremony of praying for the weather.
-On the 7th day of the Fourth lunar month, villagers bring trays of vegetarian food to recreate the moment villagers who contributed food to Saint Giong.
+On the 7th day of the fourth lunar month, villagers bring trays of vegetarian food to recreate the moment villagers who contributed food to Thánh Gióng.
 The festival continues the ritual until 12th day of the Fourth lunar month.